Safety at bus stops and on the school bus depends on the cooperation and responsible behavior of every student.

 Students in kindergarten through 10th grade must be certified for riding the school bus.
 During the first six weeks of school, students will receive the safety training required for certification.
 To highlight these activities, the state of Minnesota has designated the first week of every school year as School Bus Safety Week.

-To ensure that safety is a primary factor in school transportation, the policy defines the responsibilities of parents/guardians, school principals and bus drivers.
+To ensure that safety is a primary factor in school transportation, Policy 709 defines the responsibilities of parents/guardians, school principals and bus drivers.

 The adults who are legal parents or guardians of students are, under Minnesota state law, responsible for transporting their children to and from school and school-related activities in the event that those children are unable or unwilling to demonstrate the required competencies for riding school vehicles.
 Parents/guardians also are responsible for the safety of their children at the neighborhood bus stop, and for getting their children to and from the nearest bus stop in the event that a school vehicle cannot be scheduled to travel any closer to their home.